 a.
 Historic consumption

 The volume of fuel ethanol consumed in California has been on a rising trend over the last few years.
-This is because of the blend volume of ethanol being set to 10 percent and the volume mandate set by the federal RFS2.
+This is because of the blend volume of ethanol is effectively set at 10 percent by CARB CBG3 Regulations.
 Currently the volume of ethanol consumed is hovering around the blend limit of 10 percent of the gasoline volume.
 The table below shows California fuel ethanol consumption from 2006 to 2010, the latest year that data are available.
 The data are from CEC and DOE analysis.